DrZanuff/tasks-nodes/README.md

 To import tasks from a CSV file, follow these instructions:

-1. Install the csv-parse library using your preferred package manager.
-2. Add the tasks to be imported in the file db/tasks.csv.
+1. Add the tasks to be imported in the file db/tasks.csv.
-3. In the CSV reading file, parse the CSV and for each line, make a request to the POST - /tasks route, passing the `title` and `description` fields.
+2. In the CSV reading file, parse the CSV and for each line, make a request to the POST - /tasks route, passing the `title` and `description` fields.

-Example of recommended CSV format:
+Example CSV format:

 ```
 title,description